This is the Call for Abstracts for both the AM-Nat Biology and the AM-Nat business conferences.

 NOTE – authors are encouraged but not required to be familiar with the material listed in the background reading section.

 All abstracts will be reviewed by the conference committee for appropriateness, suitability, and merit.
 Authors will be informed when their abstract has been reviewed as to its acceptance status.
 The conference committee may request or suggest revisions of abstracts.
-Changes and/or responses to requests from the conference committee should be prompt (within 3 days) to facilitate a smooth conference.
+Changes and/or responses to requests from the conference committee should be prompt (within a weeks) to facilitate a smooth conference.
 Unresponsive authors may be removed from the conference, upon a decision from the conference committee.

 All conference authors and presenters are required to attend the conference.
 If there are special circumstances, special requests can be made to the organizing committee for consideration.
 However, the goal for the conference is to present and receive and respond to feedback received during the presentation.

 All conference authors and presenters certify that the work is their own, that they have sufficient permission from their institutions to present their work, and that they grant The Blyth Institute has unlimited rights to make use of their abstracts, presentations, and papers for its own purposes as it sees fit.

 All accepted abstracts will be given a time at the conference to speak.
 If an abundance of abstracts are received, the conference committee may decide to extend the conference or have multiple speakers in the same time slot.
 The default amount of time for a presentation is 35 minutes with a 5 minute Q&A. If you require more time, please inform the conference committee so arrangements can be made.